2020 China floods

 In early June 2020, heavy rains caused by the regional rainy season led to floods severely affecting large areas of southern China including the Yangtze basin and its tributaries.
 Rains and floods extended to central and eastern China during July and were described as the worst since at least 1998.

 According to the Ministry of Emergency Management, by the end of June flooding had displaced 744,000 people across 26 provinces with 81 people missing or dead.
 As of 13 August, the floods have affected 63.46 million people and caused a direct economic loss of 178.96 billion CNY, which are 12.7% and 15.5% higher than the 2015-2019 average, respectively.
 219 people were found dead or are missing, and 54,000 houses collapsed, which is 54.8% and 65.3% lower than the 2015-2019 average, respectively.
 The Ministry of Water Resources said that a total of 443 rivers nationwide have been flooded, with 33 of them swelling to the highest levels ever recorded.
 According to statistics from the National Cultural Heritage Administration (NCHA), 76 key national cultural relics and 187 provincial cultural heritage sites have suffered damage of varying degrees.

 Affected regions include Guangxi, Guizhou, Sichuan, Hubei, and Chongqing.
 The regions include the upper and middle river basin of the Yangtze and its tributaries.
 With more rain, floods started to extend to lower regions of the Yangtze basin such as Anhui, Jiangxi, and Zhejiang.
 Hunan, Fujian, and Yunnan were also affected.

 Causes of floods

 Natural causes

 Hu Xiao from the China Meteorological Administration (CMA) indicated that the rains were caused by increased vapors arising from the Indian and Pacific oceans.

-Some experts claim climate change is partly to blame and such events may become more frequent in the future.
+Many experts believe that climate change due to human activity contributed to the severity of the flooding, and such events may become more frequent in the future.